 Cut these sweet cinnamon sugar cookies into any shape you like!
 We chose pumpkins for some fall flare, but they’re just as good as a holiday treat or throughout the year.

-With Canadian Thanksgiving just a couple days away, and the American holiday quickly approaching, we thought it was the right time to share these sweet pumpkin-shaped cinnamon sugar cookies!
-They’re the cutest, and so perfect for fall.
+With our favourite fall holidays quickly approaching, we thought it was the right time to share these sweet pumpkin-shaped cinnamon sugar cookies!
+They’re the cutest, and so perfect for the season.

 You need just 8 ingredients for these cookies, and a little time to roll out and decorate.
 Decorating is optional, but the most fun.
 It makes a pretty big batch – several dozen – so you can drop some off at a family member or friend’s doorstep, or freeze for later.